What Is a Bear Market vs. Bull Market?

 Whatever the origin, the terms are now a permanent fixture of the investment landscape.
 There’s even a giant sculpture of a bull in the streets of New York, near the New York Stock Exchange, symbolizing the prosperity and optimism that is typically associated with a thriving stock market.

 Bull Market vs. Bear Market

 Historically, the bull versus bear battle has been decisively won by the bulls.
-From 1926 through 2019, there were nine bull markets and 10 bear markets.
+Since 1928, the S&P 500 has seen 26 bear markets and 27 bull markets.
 However, bull markets run for much longer than bear markets, and their gains far outweigh the losses endured during bear markets.
-The average bull market lasts nearly five years, generating an average gain of 158.52%, according to Invesco.
-Bear markets, on the other hand, run for just about one year, triggering average losses of about 33%.
+The average bull market lasts nearly three years.
+Bear markets, on the other hand, average a run of about 10 months.